pattusdev/Shop24/README.md

 • You should include a README file that has instructions for us to get the solution running on our machines

-## What are we not looking to test?
-• We don't expect you to implement authentication or authorization

 ## API Requirements for Shop24

 ### DRINKS